 You’ll return from Mirador Maestri via the same trail.

 As you get closer to the main Laguna Torre viewpoints, you’ll notice a zig-zag path to the left that leads to a forest.
-This trail winds down toward a campsite and connects back with the original track you had taken to reach Laguna Torre.
+This trail winds down toward a campsite.
+From here it connects back with the original track you had taken to reach Laguna Torre.

 I recommend that you follow this trail back to El Chalten.

-The trail leading to Laguna Torre is busy, so I recommend leaving El Chalten at sunrise, which is what I did.
+The trail leading to Laguna Torre is busy, so I recommend leaving El Chalten just before sunrise, which is what I did.

 Not only will you have the most incredible sunrise views on the way up, but you’ll also miss the crowds.